jjstwerff/Dryopea/doc/features/FEA0032_database.md

   fld as [type] to get to the data or null if no obvious conversion is possible fld.set(val) -> list of errors
 - More clean database generated code without: {let db=$v1; ...}
+- text only presents a slice from a store, then all functions should work on that with limited allocations performance tests against String/str implementation of rust, via generated code

 - Record links
   routine to find path to record: can be both directly or a search